 PRO: When traveling with a buddy, you need to be at least willing to listen to her suggestions, even if you have no interest in what she wants to see or do.
-As a solo traveler, you may have to do a little more legwork to plan your trip but the decisions you make are your own.
-While it is nice to have the back-and-forth camaraderie and help of a friend, it also means she might begin to rely on you too much.
-She just bought another pair of shoes, but that’s not a big deal because you have extra room in your bag, right?
+As a solo traveler, you may have to do a little more legwork to plan your trip, but the decisions you make are your own.
+While it is nice to have the back-and-forth camaraderie and help of a friend, it can also be maddening.
+We’ve all had these conversations when traveling with a partner:

 5 – Setting the Schedule

 PRO: You are a morning person, but your partner prefers to party through the night.
 Do you really want to sit around waiting for your friend to wake up, or would you rather get up and go when you are ready?
 One of the biggest benefits of traveling on your own is that you make all of your decisions, especially when it comes to deciding what you want to do and when.
 If you want to breeze through a museum or skip it altogether for an afternoon relaxing with a cappuccino people watching … you can!

 CON: Together you and your travel partner can bounce ideas off of each other as you plan the perfect day.
 She may open your eyes to a backdoor experience she heard about from a friend, and you might convince her that you should take the time to hit up some great restaurants you read about.
 As you build your travel schedule together, you might devise a unique plan that neither one of you could have created on your own.